Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-events/README.md

                          [--insecure] [--no-proxy] [--service SERVICE]
                          [--timeout TIMEOUT] --token TOKEN [--test TEST]

-Informs you about open events at Infomaniak.
+Monitors the Infomaniak status page for open events and incidents.
+Alerts when active events are reported.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --ignore-regex IGNORE_REGEX
-                        Any english title matching this python regex will be ignored (repeating).
-Example: '(?i)linuxfabrik' for a
+                        Any English event title matching this Python regex will be ignored.
+Can be specified multiple times.
-                        case-insensitive search for "linuxfabrik".
+                        Example: `--ignore-regex "(?i)linuxfabrik"`.
-  --insecure            This option explicitly allows to perform "insecure"
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
-                        SSL connections.
-Default: False --no-proxy            Do not use a proxy.
-Default: False --service SERVICE     Only report this service category (repeating).
+  --no-proxy            Do not use a proxy.
+  --service SERVICE     Only report events for this service category.
+Can be
-                        Example: `--service=swiss_backup
+                        specified multiple times.
+If not specified, all categories are reported.
+Example: `--service
+                        swiss_backup --service public_cloud`.
-                        --service=public_cloud`.
-Default: none (so report all) --timeout TIMEOUT     Network timeout in seconds.
-Default: 28 (seconds) --token TOKEN         Infomaniak API token
+  --timeout TIMEOUT     Network timeout in seconds.
+Default: 28 (seconds) --token TOKEN         Infomaniak API token.
   --test TEST           For unit tests.
 Needs "path-to-stdout-file,path-to-
                         stderr-file,expected-retc".
 ```